nemuikoneko/DiscriminatedUnions/README.md

 An alternative is to use a more functional approach by composing function calls using the monad pattern, which would significantly reduce the boilerplate and ensure type safety all the way through.

+#### Important
-**Important:** You should let the union be generated without any additional code first, then add your custom code to the type to avoid any problems with the generation.
+It is advised to let the union be generated without any additional code first, then adding your custom code to the type to avoid any problems with the generation.
+As mentioned above there seems to be some issues with using source generators in the mainstream IDEs at the moment.

 ### Union with default initialization
 Some unions need to be defaultable, e.g. `Option<T>` is a good candidate since one may want to use it as a replacement for `arg? = null` in a method argument list.